benhprentice/ExoplanetHabitabilityClassification/README.md

     * Heatmaps help us see correlation between features.
     * TSNE and PCA give us the ability to view data in two dimensions.

-* The alogrithms we used for data preprocessing were StandardScaler and RandomOversampler.
+* The algorithms we used for data processing were StandardScaler and RandomOversampler.

   ![image](standardscaler.png)
   ![image](randomoversampler.png)